stimulusreflex/stimulus_reflex/docs/README.md

 **We love Rails.** Most Rails veterans remember the feeling of awe and disbelief after watching David Heinemeier-Hansson's [Build a Blog in 15 minutes](https://www.youtube.com/watch?v=Gzj723LkRJY) video.
 It didn't seem possible that web development could be so easy, productive, and fun.
 We're talking [exponential gains in developer efficiency](https://www.youtube.com/watch?v=SWEts0rlezA&t=3m23s) and happiness.
 Rails has been so successful that almost every modern framework in use today has borrowed ideas, patterns, and features from it.

 The landscape has changed a lot since those early days.
 Applications have become more ambitious.
 The pursuit of native UI speeds has spawned a new breed of increasingly complex technologies.
 The introduction of **Single Page Apps** has delegated many of the server's responsibilities to the client.
-But it's starting to feel like we've traded **fun and productive** for massive complexity and marginal gains.
+But it's starting to feel like we've traded **fun and productivity** for massive complexity and marginal gains.
 Many developers aren't even aware of the tradeoffs involved.

 **There must be a better way.**